error404as/electron-player-yt/README.md

 `npm start`

-Opens the app window.
-Process will be closed if you close the window, or when you click `X` button in the app.
+Opens the Home screen.
+Process will be closed if you close the window.

-Put an URL to the video or its ID in the upper input and press `Enter`/`Return` (it'll parse URLs for video or video in playlist to get the ID).
+Use the *Player* field to open a player.

-`X` button for closeing the window.
+Use the *Live Chat* field to open a video's chat.

-Grey buttons on top-left and top-right corners are **for moving** the window.
+All app windows are *Always On Top*.